DominikBritz/NinjaTrader-indicators-strategies/Indicators/ProperSignalBar/README.md

 ### `AlertFile`

 The indicator can play a sound when a signal bar has formed.
+Leave empty to disable alerts.

 Default: Alert.wav